IvoCostaCunha/nvim/nvim/doc/config-doc.md

   },
 ```

-At this point Neovim LSP Client can use the LSP servers but not offer autocompletions.
+At this point Neovim LSP Client can use the LSP servers but not offer auto-completions.
 So nvim-cmp still need to be setup.

 #### nvim-cmp plugin configuration